KaiserMighty/SFSUGameDev/README.md

 Once you are ready to host the project online, run `npm run build`
 This will create an optimized production build that needs to be placed on the server.

+**You can do this with the `pushUpdate` Python script by running `python pushUpdate.py` from a terminal in the repo's root directory and entering the passphrase when it asks.**

+If the script does not work for whatever reason, you can do it manually by following the steps below:
-This can be achived by running the command below (make sure to replace `droplet_ip` with the correct value):
+Runn the command below (make sure to replace `droplet_ip` with the correct value) to upload the build directory.
 ```
-scp -r build/ root@droplet_ip:/var/www/react-app
+scp -i sfsugamedev_key -r build/* root@droplet_ip:/var/www/react-app
 ```
-This command needs to be ran from the directory containing the build folder (Alternatively, you can edit `build/` to point towards the react build directory).
+This command should be ran from the repo's root directory, which contains the `build` folder.
 This command will also SSH into the droplet, this means the key needs to be in the same directory you are running the command from.

-I had my ssh key in my downloads folder, so I simply copied the build folder from the repo directory and pasted it into my downloads folder before running the command above.
+**When I moved my SSH key into the repo directory and tried SSHing, it complained that the permissions were too open.**
+I fixed this by right clicking the key, going to properties, then security, and clicking advanced.
+I clicked *Disable Inheritence* and then clicked *Change* next to owner at the top to make myself the owner.
+Then, I deleted all existing permissions.
+I added myself, gave myself *Full Control*, and saved the permissions.
+(You may not need to add yourself if you are struggling to do so, as long as you are the owner and no one else has permissions).

 Once uploaded, ssh back into the node with `ssh -i ssh_key root@droplet_ip` and run `sudo systemctl reload nginx` to reload the page contents.